-Actor Don Murray, for many years a prominent leading American screen and stage actor ever since he debuted as Marilyn Monroe’s leading man in “Bus Stop” (1956), has a long and fascinating career to talk about.
-He worked with some of Hollywood’s most accomplished directors, appeared in some of the finest films of its era and, thanks to his brilliant acting skills, his audience always got a treat when he appeared on the screen and gave them impeccable performances – time and time again.
+Actor Don Murray (born in Hollywood, 1929), for many years a prominent leading American screen and stage actor ever since he debuted as Marilyn Monroe’s leading man in “Bus Stop” (1956, feature image), has a long and fascinating career to talk about.
+He worked with some of Hollywood’s most accomplished directors, appeared in some of the finest films of its era, and thanks to his brilliant acting skills, his audience always got a treat when he appeared on the screen and gave them impeccable performances—time and time again.
 After all, who can forget his work in films such as “A Hatful of Rain” (1957), “From Hell to Texas” (1958), “The Hoodlum Priest” (1961), “Advise & Consent” (1962) or “Deadly Hero” (1976)?

 No, not really.
-My parents were in show business: my mother was a Ziegfeld Girl, and my father was a stage manager, a singer and a dancer.
+My parents were in show business: my mother was a Ziegfeld Girl, and my father was a stage manager, a singer, and a dancer.
 As soon as sound pictures came, in the late 1920s, they hired a lot of Broadway people to make musicals here in Hollywood, and so they hired my father as a dance director.
-My parents came out here 1928 and I was born in 1929.
-Right after that, the big Depression hit with the stock market crash on Wall Street; the studios thought there would be a financial disaster and they temporarily suspended production and closed the studios – while it turned out to be the opposite: as the Depression was a boom, it was the greatest economic time ever for movies.
-But my Dad meantime went back to Broadway, so I was only here for the first year of my life: when I was a little less than a year old, we moved back to New York and I was brought up outside New York City.
+My parents came out here 1928, and I was born in 1929.
+Right after that, the big Depression hit with the stock market crash on Wall Street; the studios thought there would be a financial disaster and they temporarily suspended production and closed the studios—while it turned out to be the opposite: as the Depression was a boom, it was the greatest economic time ever for movies.
+But my Dad in the meantime went back to Broadway, so I was only here for the first year of my life.
+When I was a little less than a year old, we moved back to New York, and I was brought up outside New York City.

-For my first movie “Bus Stop” , I was hired by director Joshua Logan after he had seen me in a Broadway play called ‘The Skin of Our Teeth’ and he screen-tested me.
-I married my co-star Hope Lange [April 1956] – the story is that we met on the set because both of us appeared in the movie, but we had known each other for four years.
-I knew her right from when she graduated from high school, she was 17 and I was 21 when we met.
-We were already engaged when we were both hired for “Bus Stop”.
-Joshua Logan saw me on Broadway, he saw her on a television show and he hired us both, so that’s how that happened.
-We lived in New York for about a year and then we came out to Hollywood, we bought a home here and I have been here from that time, from 1957 till 1973 when I went back to Broadway and spent four years in New York.
+I was hired by director Joshua Logan after he had seen me in a Broadway play called “The Skin of Our Teeth” , and he screen-tested me.
+I married my co-star Hope Lange [April 1956]—the story is that we met on the set because both of us appeared in the movie, but we had known each other for four years.
+I knew her right from when she graduated from high school.
+She was seventeen, and I was twenty-one when we met.
+We were already engaged when we were both hired for “Bus Stop.”
+Joshua Logan saw me on Broadway, he saw her on a television show, and he hired us both, so that’s how that happened.
+We lived in New York for about a year, and then we came out to Hollywood.
+We bought a home here, and I have been here from that time—that’s from 1957 till 1973 when I went back to Broadway and spent four years in New York.
 Before movies, I did my work in Europe, when I was in the forerunner of the Peace Corps.

 Oh, they were very important.
-Joshua Logan, my first director, had a huge hit with “Picnic” and “Bus Stop” was his first movie after that.
-Fred Zinnemann of course had won an Academy Award already for “From Here to Eternity” , so he was at the height of his career.
-Delbert Mann had the year before won an Academy Award for “Marty” .
+Joshua Logan, my first director, had a huge hit with “Picnic” , and “Bus Stop” was his first movie after that.
+Fred Zinnemann, of course, had won an Academy Award already for “From Here to Eternity” , so he was at the height of his career.
+And Delbert Mann had the year before for “Marty” .
 I had really wonderful directors, like Michael Anderson, and so on.
 I was very fortunate to work with those people.